rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-17-cloudstack-kvm.markdown

     apt-get install qemu-kvm cloudstack-agent

-Note: configure the CloudStack apt-repository if your KVM host is not also the management server
+Note: configure the [CloudStack repo](#repo-setup) if your KVM host is not also the management server

 Enable VNC for console proxy: